 Get the kids in the kitchen this weekend with simple bakes they can help you make.
-Food stylist, cookbook author and mother, Georgina Hayden, shows you how to get the kids baking, without the dreaded sugar rush.
+Food stylist, cookbook author and mother, Georgina Hayden, shows you how to get baking with kids, without the dreaded sugar rush.

 Photography: Georgina Hayden